Unknownplaylist/Kaltura-Downloader-Extension/README.md

   }
   ```
 - "GET" request url segment example  ```https://vodcdn.sg.kaltura.com/hls/p/......../name/a.mp4/seg-1-v1-a1.ts ```
-- Then it replace the "/p/" to a "/pd/"
+- Then it replaces the "/p/" with "/pd/"
 - Subsequently downloading it as a mp4 file
-- Credit goes to RobMOz , edimshuffling and the numerous other contributors from the Stack Overflow community
+- Credit goes to RobMOz, edimshuffling and the numerous other contributors from the Stack Overflow community

 # References
 - https://stackoverflow.com/questions/56366523/obtaining-direct-download-link-for-an-embedded-kaltura-video
-  - The extension is an automation on RobMOz explanation while using edimshuffling URL edit method on this stackoverflow question
+  - The extension is an automation on RobMOz explanation while using edimshuffling URL edit method on this Stackoverflow question
 - kaltura.png IMAGE
   - Kaltura. (n.d.).
 Retrieved August 23, 2023, from https://avatars.githubusercontent.com/u/319096?s=200&amp;v=4.